0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 This never works, and you can feel it in the ecosystem and even standard libraries of these languages.

-The Rust universe, just like the mathematical universe doesn't have the human concept of nulls.
+The Rust universe, just like the mathematical universe doesn't have the human concept of nulls, an exception to the type system.

 ---